Publications by category

 Wills J, Horton A (2018).
 Impacts of the living wage on in-work poverty.
 In Lohmann H, Marx I (Eds.)
 Handbook of research on in-work poverty, Edward Elgar.

 Wills J (2017).
 Living Wage.
-In (Ed) International Encyclopedia of Geography: People, the Earth, Environment and Technology, 1-2.
+In (Ed) International Encyclopedia of Geography: People, the Earth, Environment and Technology, Wiley, 1-2.

 Wills J (2017).
 Migrant Division of Labor.
-In (Ed) International Encyclopedia of Geography: People, the Earth, Environment and Technology, 1-2.
+In (Ed) International Encyclopedia of Geography: People, the Earth, Environment and Technology, Wiley, 1-2.

 Lee R, Wills J (2014).
 Concluding reflections on geographies of economies.
 In (Ed) Geographies of Economies, 357-358.